paulross/PyCppContainers/docs/sphinx/source/performance.rst

 * Sequences of fundamental types are converted at around 100m objects/sec.
 * Sequences of strings are converted at a memory rate of around 4000 Mb/sec.
 * Dicts are about 5-10x slower than lists and tuples.
 2x of this can be explained a both the key and the value must be converted.
   The rest of the discrepancy can be explained by, whilst both list and dict operations are O(1), the list insert is much faster as an insert into a dict involves hashing.
+* There are no memory leaks.

 Fundamental Types
 ^^^^^^^^^^^^^^^^^^^^^